• Skip to primary navigation

 You can either use your hands to break the bark into uneven pieces, or use a sharp knife to cut into more uniform squares.

-pecan rosemary chocolate bark cut into squares and arranged on marble table with rosemary sprigs in background
+Chocolate pecan bark cut into squares and arranged on a table.

 Chocolate Pecan Bark with Rosemary